 6.17.
-This section outlines your fee liability based on when you start your module and when you choose to defer or withdraw.
+This section outlines your fee liability based on when you start your module and when you choose to withdraw or defer.
+The information is split into modules of less than 52 weeks in duration and modules of 52 weeks or more in duration.
 You only need to look at the section that applies to you.